memuiz/tfm_pH_prediccion_analisis_tendencia/README.md

 pH-prediction-per-water-mass-and-trend-analysis/
 ├── 📝 README.md                                # Project documentation
 ├── 📄 requirements.txt                         # Dependencies list
-├── 🗂️ data_processing                         # Notebooks for data preprocessing and merging
-├── 🗂️ water_mass_clustering                   # Notebook for water mass clustering (classification of water masses with GMM and geometric method)
+├── 🗂️ Preprocesado                         # Notebooks for data preprocessing and merging ├── 🗂️ Clustering masas de agua                   # Notebook for water mass clustering (classification of water masses with GMM and geometric method)
-      └── 🗂️interactive_html                   #  HTML visualizations of the results
-├── 🗂️ pH_prediction                           # Notebook for pH prediction using ML, validation and interpretability
-├──  🗂️ Analisis tendencia                          # Notebook for time series decomposition and trend analysis
+      └── 🗂️htmls interactivos                  #  HTML visualizations of the results ├── 🗂️ Prediccion pH                           # Notebook for pH prediction using ML, validation and interpretability ├──  🗂️ Analisis tendencia                          # Notebook for time series decomposition and trend analysis
 ```